 Reporting for the Hooding Ceremony

-Please note that the registrar reminds all degree candidates to check WEBSIS for any outstanding grades or financial charges that would prevent you from being invested with your Doctoral hood on June 4, 2015 and receiving your diploma at Commencement.
-More information, including student deadlines, is available here.
+Please note that the registrar reminds all degree candidates to check WebSIS for any outstanding grades or financial charges that would prevent you from being invested with your Doctoral hood on June 2, 2016, and receiving your diploma at Commencement.
+Visit the Registrar's website for additional information, including student deadlines.

 Security, arrival, and venue

-The Hooding Ceremony will take place from 11:30 am to 1:30 pm in the Johnson Athletics Center (Building W34).
-Admission for guests begins at 10 am; all are welcome and tickets are not required.
+The Hooding Ceremony will take place the morning of June 2 (start time TBA) in the Johnson Athletics Center (Building W34).
+All are welcome and tickets are not required.

 A note about security for guests

-Guest admission begins at 10 am and attendees are advised to allow enough time to arrive and be seated before the Academic Procession enters the Johnson Athletics Center at 11:30 am.
+Guests are advised to allow enough time to arrive and be seated before the Academic Procession enters the Johnson Athletics Center (admission time TBA).
 The guest entrance to the Johnson Athletics Center is next to the Zesiger Sports and Fitness Center.
 Those who will require assistance accessing the venue may be dropped off on the Vassar Street side of the building.
 Staff will be present and able to help guests from there to the Johnson Athletics Center.